logo

 • Dietary deficiency: If your diet isn't providing enough boron (looking at you, junk food aficionados!), you might benefit from a little boost via supplementation.

-• Bone health concerns: A healthcare professional may recommend boron supplements to support bone strength and density for those with a higher risk of bone-related issues, such as osteoporosis.
+• Bone health concerns: A healthcare professional may recommend boron supplements to support bone strength and density for those with a higher risk of bone-related issues, like osteoporosis.

 • Hormonal imbalances: If you're struggling with hormonal woes, like PMS or menopause symptoms, boron might lend a helping hand in restoring balance.